h2oai/h2o-3/h2o-docs/src/product/data-science/glm.rst

 *Optimization Procedure*

-When estimating just the Tweedie variance power, it use the golden section search.
+When estimating just the Tweedie variance power, it uses the golden section search.
 Once a small region is found, then it switches to Newton's method.
 If Newton's method fails (i.e. steps out of the bounds found by the golden section search), it uses the golden section search until convergence.
 When you optimize both Tweedie variance power and dispersion, it uses the Nelder-Mead method with constraints so that Tweedie variance power :math:`p>1+10^{-10}` and dispersion :math:`\phi >10^{-10}`.
+If the Nelder-Mead seems to be stuck in local optimum, you might want to try increasing the ``dispersion_learning_rate``.

 Cost of computation
 '''''''''''''''''''